Harduaganj

-Harduaganj is a town and a nagar panchayat in Aligarh district in the Indian state of Uttar Pradesh.
-This town is believed to be founded by Balram Dauji (elder brother of Krishna).
-An ancient temple dedicated to Dauji is located in this town.
+Harduaganj is a town and a nagar panchayat in the Aligarh district of the Indian state of Uttar Pradesh.
+The town is believed to be founded by Balram Dauji (elder brother of Krishna).
+An ancient temple dedicated to Dauji is located in the town.
 Mythologically, it is believed by the residents of this town that Dauji killed a demon by using "Hal" (plough)and then washed the "Hal" at this site, thereby, giving the name to this place as "Hal-dhuwa-ganj".
-Later on, the name was got amended as "Harduaganj".
+Later on, the name was adjusted to "Harduaganj".